Lady Sun: In Romance of the Three Kingdoms

 Lady Sun appears as a character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticizes the historical events before and during the Three Kingdoms period.
 Her name was Sun Ren (孫仁) in the novel, which depicts her as a fiery, determined woman skilled in martial arts.
-Fictitious events in the novel include her marriage to Liu Bei and subsequent suicide when she heard false news of his death.
+Fictitious events in the novel include her betrothal to Liu Bei being part of Zhou Yu's scheme and her subsequent suicide when she heard false news of his death.

 In popular culture

 Lady Sun is a playable character in Koei's Dynasty Warriors video game series.
 She also appears in Warriors Orochi, a crossover between Dynasty Warriors and Samurai Warriors.
 She is referred to as "Sun Shang Xiang" in the first seven installments of the series, and as "Sun Shangxiang" from the eighth installment onwards.

 In Koei's Kessen 2 she is named "Sun Li" and is one of Liu Bei's many love interests.

 Chinese actress Zhao Wei portrayed Sun Shangxiang in the 2008 Chinese epic war film Red Cliff directed by John Woo.
 In the first part, she and her all-female bodyguards lure Cao Cao's troops into an ambush.
 In the second part, she infiltrates Cao Cao's camp and draws a map of the enemy formation.

 Lady Sun was portrayed by Pets Tseng in the 2009 Taiwanese idol drama series K.O.3an Guo, which spoofs Romance of the Three Kingdoms in a present-day high school setting.
 In the drama, Sun is the love interest of Xiu, who is the Iron Dimension counterpart of Liu Bei.

 In the game Total War: Three Kingdoms she is named Sun Ren.
 Initially appearing as a child in the family tree of Sun Jian's campaign, Sun Ren becomes a playable character later in the game when she is an adult.